gicmo/bolt/README.md

 ====

-Userpsace system daemon to enable security levels for *Thunderbolt™ 3* on GNU/Linux.
+Userpsace system daemon to enable security levels for *Thunderbolt™ 3* on GNU/Linux®.

 Introduction
 ------------

-Thunderbolt™ is the brand name of a hardware interface developed by Intel that allows the connection of external peripherals to a computer.
+Thunderbolt™ is the brand name of a hardware interface developed by Intel® that allows the connection of external peripherals to a computer.

 Devices connected via Thunderbolt can be DMA masters and thus read